 - Preparing meals

 You need to figure out the support they are getting at the present moment for each of these and how much additional help is desirable for them to stay healthy and safe.
+For example, if you can see that they are struggling to move around and perform day to day activites, then places like Bosshard Medical can provide motorised wheelchairs.
 When you are doing all this thinking and analyzing, set aside a special notebook dedicated to caregiving for your parents and note everything down in the notebook.
 It’s amazing how much clarity writing things brings to the process.
 Track the needs of your parents and services that might help by noting them down in the notebook.

 Get Your Parents Involved